SICK! Professor Caught On Camera Telling Class Mandalay Bay Massacre Is Trump's Fault [VIDEO] | John Hawkins' Right Wing News

 - Comment Now 0

-58 people lost their lives due to the acts of a monster, and that monster to this professor was both Stephen Paddock, and in part, Donald Trump.
+58 people lost their lives due to the acts of a monster and that monster to this professor was both Stephen Paddock, and in part, Donald Trump.
 Now how do you even square that one?
 For a lefty, it’s no problem at all.
 Their standards are of course, double standards.
-Their reasoning is insanity, and their ability to see when they have been soundly and factually caught in an a lie is nonexistent.
+Their reasoning is insanity and their ability to see when they have been soundly and factually caught in a lie is nonexistent.

 101 Things All Young Adults Should Know